Azure-Samples/azure-django-postgres-flexible-aca/lab/03-testing.md

 ## Testing via GitHub Actions

-This is great, however we don't want to need to remember to run these tests every time we make a change.
+This is great, however we may forget to run these tests every time we make a change.
 We can use GitHub Actions to run these tests for us.

 We've included a [GitHub Action](../.github/workflows/test.yml) that will run our tests for us inside of a containerized environment.

 > **:mag: Explore**
-> You can use the GitHub Actions Extension in VS Code (Included in your DevContainer) to view the GitHub Action that is running our tests.
+> You can use the GitHub Actions Extension in VS Code (included in your Dev Container) to view the GitHub Action that is running our tests.

 ![The GitHub Actions Pane in VS Code](../assets/view%20Actions.png)